HilscherAutomation/netPI-nodered/README.md

 Open Node-RED in your browser with `http://<netPI-ip-address>:1880` (NOT https://) e.g. `http://192.168.0.1:1880`.

+Node-RED will ask you for a login.
+Logon to it with any user account (at least `admin`) you have created on netPI using its control panel.

 #### Tips & Tricks

 For additional help or information visit the Hilscher Forum at https://forum.hilscher.com/